Types of Communication | Methods of Communication | Organizational Communication | Organizational Behaviour | Management Notes

-On the basis of methods used, for the purpose, communication may be oral, written, and nonverbal.
-The choice of a particular method for a particular purpose depends upon the audience, the nature of the message (its urgency/secrecy), and costs involved.
+Types of Communication: On the basis of methods used, for the purpose, communication may be oral, written, and nonverbal.
+The choice of a particular method for a particular purpose depends upon the audience, the nature of the message (its urgency/secrecy), and the costs involved.

-- Oral Communication: It is also called verbal communication done with the help of spoken words.
+It is also called verbal communication done with the help of spoken words.
 It is the most popular method.
 Oral communication may take place: by face-to-face conversation, and through mechanical devices.
-Sometimes face to face communication is desirable because of confidential nature of message and satisfying feelings, sentiments, and sense of belongingness.
-This method of communication has following types of merits and demerits.
+Sometimes face to face communication is desirable because of the confidential nature of message and satisfying feelings, sentiments, and sense of belongingness.
+This method of communication has the following types of merits and demerits.

-- It allows feedback and spontaneous thinking so there is more clarity and two way response.
+- It allows feedback and spontaneous thinking so there is more clarity and a two-way response.

-- The spoken words can be more easily understood than the written words.
+- The spoken words can be more easily understood than written words.

 - No formal record, so it lacks proof and may generate conflict.